Welcome to The Royal British Legion in Merseyside & West Lancashire

 Membership of The Royal British Legion is available to all adults, not just members or ex-members of the forces and we always welcome new members.
 Drop into your local branch or click here to find out how you can join.

-Liverpool Armed Forces Day Parade Saturday 24th June 11am
+Liverpool Armed Forces Day Service & Parade Saturday 29th June 10.30am

 Tea & Toast Tuesday